CANADA STOCKS-TSX gains on euro zone relief, golds drag

 Shares of oil and gas companies, which have been hit hard during recent downturns, gained 2.07 percent to lead Toronto's rally.

-"It looks like European markets may be in the process of trying to establish a bottom, which is similar to what happened in North America and other markets," he said.

-"If so, then on a combined basis we may start to move higher as we move towards the end of the year."

-Toronto's gold mining stocks dragged the broader materials sector down 0.4 percent on Wednesday, causing the TSX to lag U.S. market gains.
-The price of bullion fell as investors stepped back into riskier markets and as price volatility over the past month diminished the metal's safe-haven appeal.
+Gold mining stocks dragged the broader materials sector down 0.4 percent as the price of gold fell, causing the TSX to lag U.S. markets.
 [GOL/]

 "(Gold stocks) fit in well to the short term rotational volatility," said Michael Smedley, chief portfolio manager at Morgan Meighen & Associates.